 The Single Girls Guide For What Not To Do This Valentines Day

-With Christmas and New Year’s already a fading memory, I’m sure you’ve noticed the pink and red everywhere.
+With the holidays already a fading memory, I’m sure you’ve noticed the pink and red everywhere.
 Yes, it’s Valentine’s day.
 If you’ve been in a committed relationship for a while you’ve probably got it down pat and know what to expect, but if you’re single newly or otherwise, it can feel like an emotional roller coaster.

 Don’t Go On A First Date